 Let’s say you just planted an avocado tree from a five-gallon container, the typical size available at nurseries.
 How should you water this tree?

 First, immediately after planting you should water lavishly, making sure that all of the container soil is wet and also making sure that the surrounding native soil is also wet to a couple feet away from the tree and a couple feet deep.
 One way you can do this is by leaving a basin around the tree that you can fill with water over and over, as seen in the photo above.
-You’re likely going to need to apply about 10 gallons to do this, or even more if the soil is very dry.
+You’re likely going to need to apply about 10 gallons to do this, or even more if the soil is very dry, as it usually is in Southern California between June and October.

 Why water the container soil?
 Because that’s where the tree’s roots are.
-Why water the surrounding soil when the tree’s roots are only in the container soil?
-Because if the surrounding native soil is dry, it will literally suck water from the container soil, leaving the tree’s roots thirsty.
+Why water the surrounding soil when the tree’s roots are in the container soil?
+Because if the surrounding native soil is dry, it is capable of sucking water from the container soil, and this will leave the tree’s roots thirsty.